vtbhat/ML-Genomics/README.md

 | ID_1023       | 2      | 3    | 12 | 2 |
 | ID_1856       | 1      |   1  | 0  | 5 |
 | id_3457       | 2      |    1  | 11 | 2 |

+##### Model specifics:

+The model implemented is XGBoost, with RandomizedSearchCV for hyperparameter tuning

 ##### Sample output:
 The prediction task here is classifying whether a sample is healthy or has ulcerative colitis (UC), a type of inflammatory bowel disease.
 This disease has low heritability (between 15 to 20%).
 Hence, the performance of the model is quite modest: